zachvalenta/jvns.ca/content/post/2018-01-04-how-does-gdb-call-functions-.markdown

-I believe (through some stracing & experiments) that that example C code is different from how gdb actually calls functions, so I'll talk about what I've figured out about what gdb does in this post (spoiler: not everything) and how I've figured it out.
+I believe (through some stracing & experiments) that that example C code is different from how gdb actually calls functions, so I'll talk about what I've figured out about what gdb does in this post and how I've figured it out.

+There is a lot I still don't know about how gdb calls functions, and very likely some things in here are wrong.

 ### What does it mean to call a C function from gdb?